 Yudaganawa is situated in the Uva province in the Monaragala district and the site is 240 km from Colombo.
-Yudaganawa is a historical monuments and a religious attractions, however it is not a popular tourist attraction and not included in most tour itineraries.
+Yudaganawa is historical monuments and religious attractions, however, it is not a popular tourist attraction and not included in most tour itineraries.

 History in dedigama

 Yudaganawa denotes battlefield as per the book GLIMPSE OF THE PAST, which was written by well-known archaeologist Senarath Paranawithana.
 Yudaganawa considered being the place, where Prince Dutugemunu fought with his brother Prince Saddhatissa.
 Prince Saddhatissa and his army lost the war against his brother and had to retreat.

 It is said that Prince Saddhatissa was pursued by the army of Prince Dutugemunu and Saddhatissa hid in a temple called Demata Maha Seya 8 km from the battlefield.
 Saddhatissa was helped by the chief incumbent of the temple and saved his life.
 The incident took place in 2nd Century BC.

 There is another description of Yudaganawa, which says that it is being the place where the weapon was hidden.
 It is believed King Dutugemunu hid considerable stock of arms in Yudaganawa.
 The Dagoba that can be seen in Yudaganawa was built by King Parakramabahu in 12th century AD.
 Dagoba is located at the place, where the Queen Rathnawalee (mother of king Parakramabahu) was cremated.

 However, as per Meureen Senevirathne’s book “History happened here”, it is claimed by an elderly and venerable monk and some villagers of the area that it was built by Dutugemunu upon reaching the reconciliation between the two brothers.